1 Part Course |

 This session demonstrates advanced AI prompting techniques through four comprehensive case studies drawn from live M&A transactions.
 Rather than theoretical exercises, each example walks through the complete methodology progression from initial prompt development to sophisticated output refinement.

-Each case study follows a structured demonstration sequence: we begin with the commercial challenge and stakeholder dynamics, then observe the systematic application of the SCOPE framework to develop targeted initial prompts.
+Presentation Format: Each case study follows a structured demonstration sequence.
+We begin with the commercial challenge and stakeholder dynamics, then observe the systematic application of the SCOPED framework to develop targeted initial prompts.
 The core demonstration involves live Chain-of-Thought and Tree-of-Thought methodologies, showing how sequential prompt refinement transforms basic outputs into genuinely useful professional work product.

 Case Study 1: Valuation (Trading Comparables Analysis)